 - Ra= Return from the portfolio

-- Ro&g= Return from the oil and gas index
+- Ro&g= return from the oil and gas index

-Suppose the return from the portfolio is 7% and the return from the benchmark is 6%.
+Suppose the return from the portfolio is 7%, and the return from the benchmark is 6%.
 The calculation will be as follows,

 In this case, the tracking errors for the portfolio will be 1%.

-There is a mutual managed by a fund manager in SBI.
+There is a mutual fund managed by a fund manager in SBI.
 The name of the fund in question is SBI- ETF Nifty Bank.
 This particular fund is constructed by taking the components of bank nifty closely in the proportion by which the banking stocks are in the bank nifty index.

-Tracking Error formula = Rp-Ri
+Tracking Error = Rp-Ri

-One year return from the portfolio is 8.9% and the one year return from the benchmark Nifty index is 8.6%.
+One year return from the portfolio is 8.9%, and the one-year return from the Nifty benchmark index is 8.6%.

 In this case, the tracking errors for the portfolio will be 0.3%.

-There is a mutual managed by a fund manager in Axis Bank.
+There is a mutual fund managed by a fund manager in Axis Bank.
 The name of the fund in question is Axis Nifty ETF.
 This particular fund is constructed by taking the components of the nifty 50 closely in the proportion by which the index stocks are in the Nifty index.

-One year return from the portfolio is 5.4% and the one year return from the benchmark Nifty index is 3.9%.
+One year return from the portfolio is 5.4%, and the one-year return from the Nifty benchmark index is 3.9%.

 In this case, the tracking errors for the portfolio will be 1.5%.

-Relevance and Use of Tracking Error Formula
+Use of Tracking Error Formula

-Tracking error formula helps the investors of a fund to understand whether the fund is closely tracking and replicating the components of the index it is putting up as a benchmark.
+It helps the investors of a fund to understand whether the fund is closely tracking and replicating the components of the index it is putting up as a benchmark.
 It showcases whether the fund manager is trying to actively track the benchmark or he is putting his style in order to modify it.
 It also helps the investors to find out whether the charges are high enough for the fund to impact the return of the fund.